apache/carbondata/docs/mv-guide.md

    ```

  Then, the above query can be rolled up from materialized view 'agg_sales', by adding hour
  level time series aggregation on minute level aggregation.
-Users can fire explain command
+Users can fire the `EXPLAIN` command
- to check if query is rolled up from existing materialized view.
+ to check if a query is rolled up from an existing materialized view.

   **NOTE**:
-    1. Queries cannot be rolled up, if filter contains time series function.
+    1. Queries cannot be rolled up, if the filter contains a time series function.
     2. Roll up is not yet supported for queries having join clause or order by functions.